microsoft/PartsUnlimitedMRP/docs/HOL_Puppet/HOL-Deploying-MRP-with-Puppet.md

 agent can run on Linux or Windows.
 For this lab, the _node_ that we will be configuring is an Ubuntu VM.

 Instead of manually creating the VMs in Azure, we are going to use an Azure Resource Management (ARM) template.
 Simply click the Deploy to Azure button below and follow the wizard to deploy the two machines.
+You will need to log in to the Azure Portal.

+The VMs will be deployed to a Resource Group along with a virtual network (VNET) and some other required resources.
+You can delete the resource group in order to remove all the created resources at any time.

+You will need to select a subscription and region to deploy the Resource Group to and to supply an admin username and password and unique name for both machines.
+For simplicity, both machines will be created using Standard A2 size.

+Make sure you make a note of the region as well as the usernames and passwords for the machines.
+Allow about 10 minutes for deployment and then another 10 minutes for the Puppet Master to configure Puppet.

 <a href="https://portal.azure.com/#create/Microsoft.Template/uri/https%3A%2F%2Fraw.githubusercontent.com%2Fcolindembovsky%2FPartsUnlimitedMRP%2Fpuppet%2Fdocs%2FHOL_Puppet%2Fenv%2FPuppetPartsUnlimitedMRP.json" target="_blank">
     <img src="http://azuredeploy.net/deploybutton.png"/>